quyendang/OpenCore-Guide/README.md

 **This guide may not always be able to keep up with every change to OpenCore,** **(currently OpenCore is in active development,and therefore a moving target)** **please keep that in mind when compiling the latest version of OpenCore.**
-**To be safe, use release versions of OpenCore rather than the latest commits.** (0.0.3 Current Release))
+**To be safe, use release versions of OpenCore rather than the latest commits.** (0.5.0 Current Release)

 This guide is intended to complement the excellent opencore "configuration.pdf" rather than be used instead of it.
 If you did not already do so, please read it now:
 [Full manual](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf)

 # Current known issues
-* Z390 based systems require workarounds to non working NVRAM.
-[Emulated-NVRAM](https://macprodude.github.io/Emulated-NVRAM/)
 * Refer to opencore bugtracker for current known bugs [here](https://github.com/acidanthera/bugtracker/issues)

-**If reporting issues, first study the documentation, then other current issues, and check the issue you are reporting is actually a bug instead of mis-configuration or user error**.
+## If reporting issues, first study the documentation, then other current issues, and check the issue you are reporting is actually a bug instead of mis-configuration or user error.

 # Getting Started